Qihoo360/hbox/doc/faq.md

 ### 14. Recommended to directly operate the hdfs data for input and model output if use the TensorFlow Estimator advanced API.

-### 15. YARN greater than or equal to 2.6 support node label expressions, XLearning support to configure `xlearning.am.nodeLabelException`、`xlearning.worker.nodeLabelExpression`、`xlearning.ps.nodeLabelExpression` to define the scheduled node.
+### 15. YARN greater than or equal to 2.6 support node label expressions, Hbox support to configure `hbox.am.nodeLabelException`、`hbox.worker.nodeLabelExpression`、`hbox.ps.nodeLabelExpression` to define the scheduled node.

 ### 16. TensorFlow support various distribution strategy not limited the ps/worker, but getting the cluster information is still necessary.
-According to set the `--conf xlearning.tf.distribution.strategy=true` , XLearning build the cluster information for application which use the advanced api for TensorFlow distribution strategy.
+According to set the `--conf hbox.tf.distribution.strategy=true` , Hbox build the cluster information for application which use the advanced api for TensorFlow distribution strategy.

 ### 17. The following is the required for MPI job,
-1) Unzip the version 3.1.1 of openmpi package to `/usr/local` as `/usr/local/openmpinossh` which provided by XLearning under the `examples/mpi/`;
+1) Unzip the version 3.1.1 of openmpi package to `/usr/local` as `/usr/local/openmpinossh` which provided by Hbox under the `examples/mpi/`;
-2）Configure the install dir to the xlearning-site.xml:
+2）Configure the install dir to the hbox-site.xml:

     <property>
-        <name>xlearning.mpi.install.dir</name>
+        <name>hbox.mpi.install.dir</name>
         <value>/usr/local/openmpinossh/</value>
     </property>

 ### 18. How to execute application in the docker?
-1）Set the container type as docker: `--conf xlearning.container.type=docker`；
+1）Set the container type as docker: `--conf hbox.container.type=docker`；
-2）Assign the docker image, such as `--conf xlearning.docker.image=tensorflow/tensorflow:devel-gpu`;
+2）Assign the docker image, such as `--conf hbox.docker.image=tensorflow/tensorflow:devel-gpu`;
-3）Define the working dir `--conf xlearning.docker.worker.dir=/work`;
+3）Define the working dir `--conf hbox.docker.worker.dir=/work`;